Tycro-Games/POC-WFC-tool/README.md

-# POC on my wFC that is going to be implemented in UE5, for school reasons.
+# POC on my WFC that is going to be implemented in UE5.